rbouckaert/transmission/doc/tutorial/README.md

 * log (LogFile): trace file containing infectorOf log.
 Ignored if tree file is specified (optional, default: [[none]])
 * burnin (Integer): percentage of trees to used as burn-in (and will be ignored) (optional, default: 10)
 * out (OutFile): output file, or stdout if not specified (optional, default: /tmp/wiw.svg)
+* matrix (OutFile): transition probability matrix output file, potentially useful for post-processing e.g. visualising as heat map.
+Ignored if not specified.
 * prefix (String): prefix of infectorOf entry, e.g., infectorOf (optional, default: infectorOf)
 * threshold (Double): probability threshold below which edges will be ignored. (optional, default: 0.1)
 * partition (String): name of the partition appended to `blockcount, blockend and blockstart` (optional)
 * suppressSingleton (Boolean): do not show taxa that are not connected to any otehr taxa (optional, default: true)
 * colourByAge (Boolean): colour nodes in output by node age.
 All blacks if false (default true)
 * widthByPosterior  (Boolean), draw line between nodes with widths proportional to posterior support (default true)
+* saturation (Float): saturation used when colouring nodes. (optional, default: 0.7)
+* brightness (Float): brightness used when colouring nodes. (optional, default: 0.7)
+* filter (String): search/replace regular expression for filtering labels.
+Should be of the form '/searchRegExp/replaceString/'.
+Ignored if not specified (optional)

 ## Transmission Tree Statistics